 Langcliffe Caravan Park is a charming and picturesque family holiday park in Settle, North Yorkshire, just one mile from Settle, on the edge of the Yorkshire Dales National Park.
 The site opens at the beginning of March each year and remains open until the middle of the following January.
-At Langcliffe Caravan Park you can hire tent, motorhome and touring caravan pitches, hire holiday lodges, a two-bedroom holiday apartment, and holiday homes.
+At Langcliffe Caravan Park we have motorhome and touring caravan pitches or you can hire a two-bedroom self-catering holiday apartment.
 There are also holiday homes for sale.
 Seasonal pitches are available for guests looking to enjoy an extended stay at Langcliffe Caravan Park or who are planning to return repeatedly for many holidays throughout the season.

-A selection of pitches are available for camping, touring, and motorhome guests, with deluxe, hard standing, fully serviced pitches offered with electric, water, and drainage hook ups.
-Standard pitches with electric and non-electric options are also available, either as grass or as hard standing.
+A selection of pitches are available for touring caravan and motorhome guests, with deluxe, hard standing, fully serviced pitches offered with electric, water, and drainage hook ups.
+Standard pitches with electric are also available.
 The touring area at the park is surrounded by hedgerows and woodland, ensuring a quiet and secluded stay with a degree of privacy for all.

 Additional facilities offered at Langcliffe Caravan Park include heated toilet and shower blocks and a washing up area.
 A children’s play area is found at the park, while there is open space for ball games and other activities.

 The park is the perfect holiday location for families who love the outdoors.
 Visit the Yorkshire Dales National Park, which is on the doorstep and offers miles of wonderful scenic trails for walking, cycling, and horse riding.